FluidNumerics/rcc-run/docs/source/HowTo/customize_cluster.rst

 image
 =======
 The :code:`image` expects a self-link to a VM image for the cluster.
 It is recommended that you leave this field set to the template variable :code:`"<image>"` so that rcc-run can set this field for you.
+The default image that RCC uses is :code:`projects/research-computing-cloud/global/images/family/rcc-run-foss`, which includes Singularity and OpenMPI 4.0.5.

 gpu_type / gpu_count
 ========================